ku-nlp/jumanpp/README.md

 Download the package from [Releases](https://github.com/ku-nlp/jumanpp/releases)

 **Important**: The download should be around 300 MB.
-If it is not you have probably downloaded a source snapshot.
+If it is not you have probably downloaded a source snapshot which does not contain a model.

 ```bash
 $ tar xf jumanpp-<version>.tar.xz # decompress the package